The Journey of Life

 Before the ceremony, two male witnesses sign a contract or ketubah saying what duties each partner will undertake as husband or wife.

 The groom is then taken to where the bride is waiting and lets the veil down over her face.
 The groom is now sure that he is marrying the right woman.
-The Rabbi or chazzan says the blessing which was said to Rebecca before she married Isaac:
+(Jacob was tricked into marrying Leah instead of her younger sister Rachel, because the bride was veiled – Genesis 29:21-30) The Rabbi or chazzan says the blessing which was said to Rebecca before she married Isaac: